 Students who would like to avail interest subsidy under Padho-Pardesh scheme should inform their lending bank that he/she is eligible for that particular scheme.
 Students have to submit proof of belonging to minority community to the lending bank to claim the interest subsidy.
 Then the lending bank will feed the students information into the Portal of Padho Pardesh launched by Canara Bank which is implementing agency of this scheme.
 The Portal will remain open for the period of two months in every quarter.

-Students have to submit periodical progress reports/documents to their respective lending banks on time to time during the period of pursuing their studies abroad.
+Students have to submit periodical progress reports/documents to their respective lending banks from time to time during the period of pursuing their studies abroad.
 On completion of course, students have to submit a copy of Mark list and certificate to the lending Bank as well as Ministry of Minority Affairs for their records.

 If the course pursued by the student of the minority community is partly in India and partly abroad, then he/she is eligible for the interest subsidy, in case the degree is awarded by the Foreign University.